Learning-To-Measure: In-Context Active Feature Acquisition: Introduction

 Our contributions are the following: \begin{asparaenum}

-\item \textbf{Meta-learning AFA across diverse tasks and missingness patterns:} We formalize the problem of meta-learning AFA policies across (time-invariant) tasks with diverse input data distributions and retrospective missingness mechanisms.
+\item \textbf{Meta-learning AFA across diverse tasks and missingness patterns:} We formalize the problem of meta-learning AFA policies across time-invariant tasks, where the feature values do not change over time, with diverse data distributions and retrospective missingness patterns.

 \item \textbf{Combining uncertainty estimation and decision-making via sequence modeling:} We propose \LTM, a scalable transformer-based approach for end-to-end sequential information maximization.
-The sequence model provides reliable uncertainty estimates for partially observed inputs and leverages these estimates to predict the next optimal feature to acquire.
-To learn the policy, we design a smooth, differentiable approximation of the acquisition problem, resulting in a fully auto-differentiable training framework.
+The sequence model provides reliable uncertainty estimates for a target variable given partially observed inputs.
+We show how to leverage these estimates to acquire features that minimize expected loss under both greedy and lookahead acquisition strategies.
+To learn the acquisition policy, we design a smooth, differentiable approximation of the optimization objective, yielding a fully auto-differentiable training framework.
+To our knowledge, this is the first work to demonstrate that such a formulation enables meta-learning of both greedy and planning-based AFA policies that generalize across diverse tasks.

-\item \textbf{Robustness to limited labeled data and missingness:} We empirically show that our meta-learning-based approach, \LTM, outperforms task-specific baselines across tasks of varying sizes and degrees of missingness, particularly when labeled data is scarce and feature missingness is high.
+\item \textbf{Robustness to limited labeled data and missingness:} We empirically show that our meta-learning-based approach, \LTM, outperforms task-specific baselines across datasets of varying sizes and degrees of missingness, particularly when labeled data are scarce, and feature missingness is high.

-In the following, we first introduce the meta-AFA problem setup in Section~\ref{section:problem-setup}.
-Next, we extend meta-AFA to settings where tasks can contain missingness and provide identifiability conditions that allow the optimization problem to be solved using observational data (Section~\ref{section:afa-missingness}).
-Section~\ref{section:method} presents the main components of our proposed solution.
-We introduce our meta-learning framework using a sequence modeling approach in Section~\ref{section:sequence-modeling}.
-Section~\ref{section:policy-optimization} outlines our proposed loss function and the model training procedure.Section~\ref{section:exps} demonstrates the empirical utility of our method.
+We first formalize the meta-AFA problem in Section~\ref{section:problem-setup}.
+We then extend meta-AFA to settings with missing data and establish identifiability conditions under which the resulting optimization problem can be solved using observational data (Section~\ref{section:afa-missingness}).
+Section~\ref{section:method} presents the core components of \LTM and our pre-training procedure.
+In Section~\ref{section:sequence-modeling}, we introduce the sequence modeling–based meta-learning framework for predicting the outcome.
+Section~\ref{section:policy-optimization} outlines our proposed policy optimization objective.
+Section~\ref{section:exps} demonstrates the empirical utility of our method.

 \end{asparaenum}